signalogic/SigSRF_SDK/mediaTest_readme.md

 In order to decode and play correctly, an H.26x elementary bitstream must contain VPS, SPS, and PPS parameter sets (video, sequence, and picture).
 Depending on streaming source, this information may be sent inband as NAL units in RTP packets, out-of-band in SAP/SDP packets, or both. mediaMin handles all cases, here are some notes about this:

-* mediaMin detects and decodes SAP/SDP packets, adding new media descriptions ("m=video ...") and format params ("a=fmtp ...") to an internal database
+* mediaMin detects and decodes SAP/SDP packets, adding new media descriptions ("m=video ...") and format params ("a=fmtp ...") to an internal SDP info database
-* default behavior favors inband xps info if found in the RTP stream, but also handles cases where that isn't available and the streaming source is sending xps info out-of-band.
-Detailed information about how mediaMin handles this and how to control from applications can be found in [voplib.h](https://github.com/signalogic/SigSRF_SDK/blob/master/includes/voplib.h) and [extract_rtp_video.cpp](https://github.com/signalogic/SigSRF_SDK/blob/master/libs/voplib/extract_rtp_video.cpp)
+* default behavior favors inband xps info if found in the RTP stream, but also handles cases where that isn't available and the streaming source is sending parameter sets out-of-band.
+Detailed information about how mediaMin handles this and how to control voplib behavior from applications can be found in [voplib.h](https://github.com/signalogic/SigSRF_SDK/blob/master/includes/voplib.h) and [extract_rtp_video.cpp](https://github.com/signalogic/SigSRF_SDK/blob/master/libs/voplib/extract_rtp_video.cpp)
-* VLC is a good example of a streaming source that defaults to out-of-band transmission of video parameter sets
+* VLC is a good example of a streaming source that defaults to out-of-band transmission of video parameter sets.
+In recent years, most security cameras, webcams, and IoT video devices are increasingly likely to send parameter sets in-band to simplify the decoding process

-The mediaMin screencap below shows video SDP info added in real-time:
+The mediaMin screencap below shows video SDP info added as RTP stream flow is processed:

 ![mediaMin SDP info extracted from video stream SAP/SDP packets screencap](https://github.com/signalogic/SigSRF_SDK/blob/master/images/mediamin_SDP_info_video_screencap.png "mediaMin SDP info extracted from video stream SAP/SDP packets screencap")